clojure/clojure/clojure.markdown

 [cgg]: http://groups.google.com/group/clojure

 <h2 id="quickstart">Quick Start</h2>
-Put the Clojure and ASM jars on the classpath and launch `java clojure.lang.Compiler`.
+Put the Clojure jar on the classpath and launch `java clojure.lang.Compiler /your/path/to/src/boot.clj`.
 This will bring up a simple read-eval-print loop (REPL).
-Much of Clojure is defined in Clojure itself, so the first thing you need to do is load the `boot.clj` file included in the distribution:
+Much of Clojure is defined in Clojure itself (in `boot.clj`), so the first thing you need to do is load the `boot.clj` file included in the `src` directory of distribution, either on the command line as above or as follows:

 <pre><code>
-(load-file "/your/path/to/boot.clj")
+(load-file "/your/path/to/src/boot.clj")
 </code></pre>

-In the alpha, this will spew a bunch of bytecode as it compiles the file.
-This is to help me (and you) diagnose any code generation problems.
 After boot.clj is loaded you will have the language as described herein fully available.

 Try: